Our Gardening Year 2023

 January – Week 1

-In a week of unremitting gloom and continued wet – a very similar start indeed to the weather in 2018 – opportunities for gardening were limited!
+In a week of unremitting gloom and continued wetness – a very similar start indeed to the weather in 2018 – opportunities for gardening were limited!
 Rainfall of over 140 mm in the week, means everywhere is waterlogged.
 However, work still has to be done:

 Another big session of lifting and potting up snowdrops for sale to any garden visitors and later re-planting the surplus in the garden.
 For the first year in ages, I’ve ceased recording the relative flowering times of cultivars – having reached a certain age, I still relish tracking their opening, but the recording has simply become too much of a chore, as numbers have grown, and enjoying the snowdrop vistas, even under grey skies and an umbrella is more important to me now.
 2023 has been the slowest start to a season for many years.

 Some sessions of logging up previously cut timber and hedge-laying surplus, for firewood use in 2 years.
-Cutting back the dead Astilbe flower stems which give great interest in the late year, but have to be removed now before the early snowdrops and daffodil foliage gets too tall.
+Cutting back the dead Astilbe flower stems which give great interest in the late year, but have to be removed now before the early snowdrops and daffodil foliage get too tall.
 Monitor the bee hives for signs of life in any brief weather windows – after the coldest snap in early December for 12 years, followed by incessant wet, I fear few colonies may make it into spring of 2023, although the Daphne bholua, first Hellebore x hybridus, and Crocus ‘Firefly’ flowers all opened in the first week of January in 2023.

 Work preparing for my Thought Box idea.